The ASA Membership and Accreditation Process

 Step 4: Accreditation Application Processing

-When ASA receives your completed accreditation application, it is sent out for review by the International Board of Examiners (BOE).
+When ASA receives your completed accreditation application (See Note1), it is sent out for review by the International Board of Examiners (BOE).
 Two members of the BOE will review your entire accreditation package.
 The initial examiner will complete a review of your file within forty (40) days and return the packet to ASA Headquarters.
 The file is then sent to the second reviewer who also has forty (40) days to review and return your file to ASA Headquarters.
 The results will be mailed to you once the two reviews are completed.

 Upon completion of these requirements, you will become either an Accredited Member (AM) or an Accredited Senior Appraiser (ASA).